DaudaRex/REX-/README.md

 ## 🔍 Business Insights (Sample)

-(You may update these after reviewing the dashboard visuals.)

 - The *North region* shows strong sales driven by branches like Abuja and Jos.
 - *Women Dress* and *Men T-Shirt* are top-performing product lines.
 - Discounts significantly impact total sales in West region branches.